10 Punching Bag Alternatives & 3 Substitute Exercises (Homemade Tips)

 Because the mitt-wearer doesn’t have to fight back, punching mitts can be ideal for any beginner boxers who are learning to perfect technique without throwing in additional defense skills.

-On the contrary though, the ability to have the punching mitt-wearer play offense and allow practice of defense techniques is one benefit not found in other punching bag alternatives.
+On the contrary though, the ability to have the punching mitt-wearer play offense and allow practice of defense techniques is one benefit not found in other punching bag replacements.

-Along with starting a powerlifting program for beginners, athletes will find punching mitts helpful for learning to transition into sparring or boxing with an opponent since the mitt-wearer can change positions.
+In addition to beginning a powerlifting program for beginners, athletes may find punching mitts useful for transitioning into sparring or boxing with an opponent, as the mitt-wearer can change positions.

 These unexpected changes in motion also help the puncher improve speed and focus abilities, which is why punching mitts are sometimes called focus mitts.